 There are a number of factors a Virginia court may consider when dividing marital property, including:

 Dower and curtesy abolished unless vested before January 1, 1991.

 Virginia Code.
 Title 20.
 Chapter 8.
 Section 20-147, et seq.
 (Premarital Agreement Act)

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 For additional information and resources related to this topic, please click on the links listed below.

 Learn More About Virginia Marital Property Laws from a Lawyer

-Virginia's marital property laws appear to be straight forward, but it's never that simple when it comes to the division of property.
-If you're going through a divorce, or have questions about Virginia marital property laws, it's a good idea to consult with a local family law attorney who can help you understand your rights and what property you are entitled to receive.
+Virginia's marital property laws appear to be straightforward, but it's never that simple when it comes to the division of property.
+If you're going through a divorce, or have questions about Virginia marital property laws, it's a good idea to consult with a local family law attorney who can help you understand your rights and what property you're entitled to receive.

 Contact a qualified attorney.